mdrolet01/UPM-Rotary-Container/README.md

 # upm-rotary-http
 <h2>This is the HTTP container for sending/receiving sensor data</h2>
-First, you will need an UpSquared Board
+First, you will need an UpSquared Board <br>
-Next, connect the GROVEPI shield onto the board
+Next, connect the GROVEPI shield onto the board <br>
-Plug in the Rotary sensor to A0 (Analog pin 0)
+Plug in the Rotary sensor to A0 (Analog pin 0)   <br>
-Make sure docker engine is installed on your computer
+Make sure docker engine is installed on your computer   <br>
-Clone the repository and type in the following:
+Clone the repository and type in the following:   <br>

 `git clone https://github.com/mdrolet01/upm-rotary-http.git` <br>
 `cd upm-rotary-http` <br>